versen/versen.github.io/content/works/masters-thesis-projects-call-for-participation.md

 be the main point of contact between the university and the company.

 Once we receive all this information, we will start the matchmaking process.
+Your information may be shared with all of the [board members](/contents/board) and possibly other [VERSEN members](/contents/members).